 It is in the nature of the Father to draw towards Himself.
 He draws His Son towards Him.
 He draws us towards Jesus in order to draw us towards Himself, through Jesus, in Jesus.
-"No man can come to me except the Father draw him,"1 says the Saviour.
-St. Augustine makes a daring parallel between this word about Jesus and the Latin maxim: trahit sua quemque voluptas it is His own delight which draws each one of us.
+"No man can come to me except the Father draw him," says the Saviour.
+St. Augustine makes a daring parallel between this word about Jesus and the Latin maxim: trahit sua quemque voluptas-it is His own delight which draws each one of us.
 The drawing towards Jesus is the delight which belongs to certain privileged souls.
 In this way they unite the drawing which moves Christ towards His Father who is the joy of the Saviour.

-"My meat," says Jesus, "is to do the will of Him that sent Me."1 The fulfillment of the Father's will is the Saviour's food, for if it were not so, whose image and word would the Son be?
+"My meat," says Jesus, "is to do the will of Him that sent Me."
+The fulfillment of the Father's will is the Saviour's food, for if it were not so, whose image and word would the Son be?
 The fulfillment of the Father's will through the Saviour's will is our meat because each day this fulfillment renews our strength since it forms and develops the spiritual personality which God assigns to each one of us and because it leads us to full maturity.

 In all things Jesus seeks the "glory" of the Father, that is to say, He seeks to manifest the Father.
 Even when He learns about Lazarus' illness Jesus declares that this sickness is "for the glory of God."
 The idea of the "glory of God" as the dominant notion of action - an idea so dear to the saints - seems less familiar to Christians of today.
-Would not the reintegration of this theme in our present-day thinking be exalting and vivifying?
+Would not the reintegration of this theme in our the inverse of our natural instincts and our psychological habits.
+We shall also have to reverse some of our values.